Click on the link below, called CUES ED.

 Have you registered your child to a local GP practice?

-It is important to be a part of a GP practice as this will support you and your child's development e.g. physically, mentally, emotionally and will support if your child is ill and needs prescribed medication.
+It is important to be a part of a GP practice as this will support you and your child's health and development e.g. physically, mentally, emotionally and will support if your child is ill and needs prescribed medication.

 Some local GPs are below:

 24 Bellingham Green, London, Greater London, SE6 3JB

 020 8697 7285